MuAlphaOmegaEpsilon/CirDeVec/README.md

 CirDeVec, a **Cir**cular **D**ouble-**e**nded **Vec**tor implementation.

-CirDeVec is a hybrid data-structure that is heavily inspired by the behaviour of circular buffers, double-ended queues, and vectors.
+CirDeVec is a hybrid data-structure that is heavily inspired by the behaviour of circular buffers, deques, and vectors.

 ## Table of contents
 1. [API](#API)